freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Dashboard`
   now change color to reflect the current pool status.

-* Now allows the rollback of any snapshot.
+* Rollback of any snapshot is now supported in :menuselection:`Storage --> Snapshots`.

 .. _Path and Name Lengths: